-The helm charts for Citrix ingress controller is available on Helm Hub.
+The helm charts for the Citrix ingress controller are available on Helm Hub.

-Deploy Citrix ingress controller as a standalone pod in the Kubernetes cluster¶
+Deploy the Citrix ingress controller as a standalone pod in the Kubernetes cluster¶

-Use the citrix-k8s-ingress-controller chart to run Citrix ingress controller as a pod in your Kubernetes cluster.
-The chart deploys Citrix ingress controller as a pod in your Kubernetes cluster and configures the Citrix ADC VPX or MPX ingress device.
+Use the citrix-ingress-controller chart to run the Citrix ingress controller as a pod in your Kubernetes cluster.
+The chart deploys the Citrix ingress controller as a pod in your Kubernetes cluster and configures the Citrix ADC VPX or MPX ingress device.

 Determine the NS_IP address needed by the controller to communicate with the appliance.
 The IP address might be anyone of the following depending on the type of Citrix ADC deployment: